The Character Trait for Victory in the End Times

+Faith is the character trait that will help the us gain victory during the end times: “this is the victory that has overcome the world—our faith” (1 John 5:4).
 How can “our faith” enable us to overcome the world especially in the end times?
-John gives the answer in verse 5 “Who is he who overcomes the world, but he who believes that Jesus is the Son of God?”
-The faith to which John is referring is that which accepts Jesus as the Son of God.
+John gives the answer in verse 5: “Who is he who overcomes the world, but he who believes that Jesus is the Son of God?”
+The faith to which John is referring is that which accepts Jesus as a personal Redeemer.
 Such a faith receives the Savior’s victory over the world and duplicates it in the life of the believer.

 In Revelation 14:12 it says, “Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus.”
 This is speaking of God’s people in the last days.
-They must not only keep God’s commandments but also keep the faith of Jesus.
+They must not only keep God’s commandments (Exodus 20:3-17) but also keep the faith of Jesus.
 This is not just faith in Jesus, but the faith of Jesus.
-It is replicating the same kind of faith Jesus had while upon the earth, which was complete dependence on the Father and submission to His will (John 5:30).
+It is possessing the same kind of faith Jesus had while upon the earth, which was complete dependence on the Father to overcome sin (John 5:30).

-But how do get this kind of faith?
-Romans 10:17 says, “So then faith cometh by hearing, and hearing by the word of God.”
+The apostle Paul in Romans 10:17 says, “So then faith comes by hearing, and hearing by the word of God.”
 Genuine faith is not a blind confidence to be exercised in the absence of adequate evidence.
-Faith is the believer’s conviction about things that he cannot see (Heb.
-11:1), and this conviction must be founded upon knowledge, a knowledge based upon the living Word of God.
+Faith is the believer’s conviction about things that he cannot see (Hebrews 11:1), and this conviction must be founded upon knowledge, that is based upon the living Word of God.

 To acquire this transforming and enduring faith, there is no substitute for the regular and earnest study of the Bible.
-This is why it is so important to study the Word each and every day.
+This is why it is so important to hear God’s voice each day.
 It teaches us all about the Father’s love and how He has always been there for His children since the creation of the world.

 At the end of time when the believers will be cut from all earthly support and resources, they must trust God’s promises.
-We don’t know what trials will befall us, but we know we can trust in God to provide.
-As we trust Him day by day in the little things, it will prepare us for greater and greater exercises of faith.
+They don’t know what trials will befall them, but they know that He will provide.
+As they trust Him now in the little things, it will prepare them for greater exercises of faith at the end.

-As time comes to a close and if we are to face more perilous times, we can lay hold of God’s promises for His provision.
-“He shall dwell on high: his place of defense shall be the munitions of rocks: bread shall be given him; his waters shall be sure.”
-(Isaiah 33:16).
-This promise will prove of special comfort to God’s people during the great crisis of the last days, when places of safety will be provided for them out of reach of those seek their destruction (Ps.
-61:2, 3; 91:1, 2).
-While the wicked suffer for lack of food and water, the saints will have life’s necessities provided for them.
-Without faith that comes from trusting in Him and His Word, we cannot hope to survive the end time troubles.
+As time comes to a close, Christians should claim God’s Word.
+The Lord promised, “He shall dwell on high: his place of defense shall be the munitions of rocks: bread shall be given him; his waters shall be sure” (Isaiah 33:16).
+This promise will prove of special comfort to God’s people during the great crisis of the last days, when places of safety will be provided for them out of reach of those that seek their destruction (Psalms 61:2, 3; 91:1, 2).
+While the wicked suffer for lack of food and water, the believers will have life’s necessities provided for them.
+Praise God!

 In His service,